difcul/aw/4_using_rdf_and_sparql/README.md

 ```
 You can now try the same queries using _curl_ and _xmllint_, or _EasyRdf_.

+## Additional Exercise for Evaluation

+- Using SPARQL, retrieve (programatically) the DBPedia **abstract** - both in **English and in Portuguese** - of the diseases your Web Application is currently supporting.
+After searching for a disease on your Web Application, it should first present an Heading called Abstract, followed by the text in English.
+Then, it should present an Heading called Resumo, followed by the text in Portuguese.

+- After the two abstracts, the Web Application should also present the list of people who have died from that disease between **1900-01-01 and 2000-01-01**, followed by their **nationality**, and **occupation** (in English), if available.

+- The diseases supported are, at least, the ones included in the first script.
+However, feel free to include the set of diseases gathered from DBPedia on the Weekly Exercise of the second script.

+- All students should submit their files by Thursday, **April 23th**.
+Submit your relevant files on Moodle - a ZIP file AW-4_1-XXXXX.ZIP, where 4_1 means the fourth script PART 1, and XXXXX is to be replaced by your student number (for example, AW-4_1-12345.ZIP).

+In your zip file, include a Text File with:
+The link for your web application (example: http://appserver.alunos.di.fc.ul.pt/~awXXXXX/tp4_1/mywebapp.php).
+Relevant commands that you may have executed in your terminal in order to complete the ADDITIONAL EXERCISE (for instance, xargs commands that you may have used).

+# Part 2 - Submit by April 30th

 ## RFDa

 RDFa (Resource Description Framework in attributes) enables us to embed descriptions of things (types) and their properties within HTML documents using common vocabularies (check http://schema.org/).